vitali-o/abz/README.md

     ```

 - **Infrastructure Settings**:
-  Customize infrastructure configurations such as VPC, subnet CIDR blocks, security group rules, and EC2 instance quantity.
+  Customize infrastructure configurations such as VPC, subnet CIDR blocks (and quantity), security group rules, and EC2 instance quantity.
 Adjustments can be made in `variables.tf` or overridden using the above methods.

 ### Running the Project